 Cons: Fonts may not be as high quality; downloading is risky and can expose you to viruses and malware if you’re not careful; these fonts must be downloaded and installed; you may not be able to purchase a commercial license

 WHERE TO GET MY FREE FONT

-I designed a font called Maker Penwriting using my personal handwriting.
-I designed it to be a “writing” font, so you can use it with a pen in your Cricut cutting machine.
-You can download it from jennifermaker.com/resource-library — look for design #129.
+I designed two fonts—one is called JM Penwriting and it is my personal handwriting, and the other is called JM Tall.
+Both are designed it to be “writing” fonts, so you can use them with a pen in your Cricut cutting machine.
+You can download them from my jennifermaker.com/resource-library — look for design #437.

 How to Add a New Font to Cricut Design Space